 This feature is particularly useful in virtualized environments, where devices are virtual machines (VMs) recreated at every user session.
-By applying the traditional algorithm for identifying devices, the Engine regards every new instance of a VM as a new device; ending up with multiple devices that share the same NetBIOS name and that succeed each other over time.
-By identifying devices based only on their NetBIOS name, the Engine consistently maps a particular VM to a single device over time, even when its hardware properties change.
+By applying the default algorithm for identifying devices, the Engine regards every new instance of a VM as a new device and ends up with multiple devices that share the same name and that succeed each other over time.
+By identifying devices on the basis of their name only, the Engine consistently maps a particular VM to a single device time after time, even when its hardware properties change.